News & Events

 The Science of Happiness

-“The Science of Happiness” is a free, eight-week online course that explores the roots of a happy and meaningful life.
+“The Science of Happiness” is a free online course that explores the roots of a happy and meaningful life.
 Students will engage with some of the most provocative and practical lessons from this science, discovering how cutting-edge research can be applied to their own lives.
+The course is divided into eight one-week segments, with an additional week in the middle for a midterm and an extra week at the end for a final exam.

 Created by UC Berkeley’s Greater Good Science Center, the course zeroes in on a fundamental finding from positive psychology: that happiness is inextricably linked to having strong social ties and contributing to something bigger than yourself—the greater good.
 Students will learn about the cross-disciplinary research supporting this view, spanning the fields of psychology, neuroscience, evolutionary biology, and beyond.